sammymans/foodGPT/README.md

 # foodGPT :poultry_leg:
 Created by: [@sammymans](https://www.github.com/sammymans) 🦧, [@rspcunningham](https://www.github.com/rspcunningham) 😈, and [@rohansaxena1224](https://www.github.com/rohansaxena1224) 🦦

 foodGPT is a product that leverages machine learning to optimize one's cooking experience and to reduce the amount of food waste.
-Only 15% of university cook regularly - the other portion cooks occaisionally or not at all.
+Only 15% of university cook regularly - the other portion cooks occasionally or not at all.
 Those who do cook throw out more than 50% of their ingredients for several reasons:

 - low cooking confidence
 - purchased too many groceries for the week